phomola/swifttrade/README.md

 For experiments with tools for Apple's on-device LLMs, check out [this app](https://apps.apple.com/us/app/aiscript/id6755296055).

-For more information on the AI used here follow [this repo](https://github.com/phomola/quantal).
+For more information on the AI used here follow [this Quantal repo](https://github.com/phomola/quantal).